amysak/jig-monorepo/README.md

 ### Code conventions

-- camelCase, enums and constants could be in UPPER_CASE
+- camelCase only. snake_case and UPPER_CASE are only allowed in enums and constants
 - ESLint, Prettier
-- Strict TypeScript (later)
+- Strict TypeScript
-- Semantical commits (later)
+- Decompose logic as much as possible and make it generic